Fed's Jerome Powell Calls For More Economic Aid, Warning 'Weakness Feeds On Weakness'

 However, most of the aid provided by Congress has expired.

-President Trump has pushed for additional relief measures in recent days.
-Over the weekend, while recovering from the coronavirus, the president sent a tweet, saying, "OUR GREAT USA WANTS & NEEDS STIMULUS."
+Over the weekend, Trump seemed eager for additional relief, tweeting, "OUR GREAT USA WANTS & NEEDS STIMULUS."

-Democratic House Speaker Nancy Pelosi suggested last week the president's illness could add newfound urgency to negotiations.
+But by Tuesday afternoon, the president had changed course, rejecting Democratic House Speaker Nancy Pelosi's call for an additional $2.4 trillion dollars in aid.

+"I have instructed my representatives to stop negotiating until after the election when, immediately after I win, we will pass a major Stimulus Bill that focuses on hardworking Americans and Small Business," Trump tweeted.

-Powell credited the "extraordinary" relief measures early in the pandemic with helping to avoid a deeper recession and setting the stage for a partial rebound.
+Powell credited the "extraordinary" relief measures passed early in the pandemic with helping to avoid a deeper recession and setting the stage for a partial rebound.

 But recent indicators have shown the economic recovery is starting to slow as infections continue to spread.
 The labor market also remains under stress: Almost half the 22 million jobs lost in the spring have not been replaced.